 Whenever possible, I also mention if other dietary needs are accommodated, especially when gluten-free options are available.

 Posts about each of the other quadrants are coming soon!

-To see my original guide of 100% vegan restaurants throughout Portland, go here.
+You can also check out my original guide of 100% vegan restaurants throughout Portland.

 Fun Fact: We have five quadrants here in Portland giving legitimacy to our motto, “Keep Portland Weird.”

 If you are not familiar with the areas of Portland, it can be a little confusing.
 Actually, it took a few years of living here for me to understand the quadrants.
 Even then, I still get befuddled sometimes!